yogesh-studypad/cocos-docs/manual/framework/native/v2/sdk-integration/wp8-thirdSDK/en.md

 ## introduction

  With the support of xaml in Cocos2d-x wp8，it's much convenient to invoke third SDK.
-I will show you how to integrate third SDK using Microsoft's advertise system and IAP as a example, integrated in the XAML project.
+I will show you how to integrate third SDK using Microsoft's advertise system and IAP as an example, integrated in the XAML project.

 ### Microsoft's official doc of Integrating the AdControl